 Understanding depth of field can be made complicated.
 This post will give you a simple explanation, show you a few good photographic examples and give you access to several other articles if you want a deeper understanding.

-This article is an brief introduction to this important topic with several links at the end to more detailed definitions, explanations and specific photo examples of this photography term, which is often abbreviated as DOF.
+This article is an brief introduction to this important topic with several resources at the end to more detailed information on how you can control it to improve your photography.
+This photography term is often abbreviated as DOF.

 Controlling the amount of DOF puts YOU in the driver's seat in emphasizing certain parts of your photograph.

 The only difference in the two photos below is the size of the range of things in sharp focus.
 You can see size really does matter. (:-O) The only change that was made between the two photographs was the aperture or f-stop number setting on the camera.

 Changing the f-stop is the most well known and easiest way to control your DOF.
 I focused directly on the close-up bottle in both photos.
 In the photograph on the left an aperture of f/4 was used.
 Only the close-up beer bottle is sharp and clearly in focus.

 In the photograph on the right, the f-stop was f-22, the smallest opening that my lens can achieve.
 This increased the range of sharpness.
 However, there are others ways to control DOF that you will want to understand to improve your level of expertise.
 These include the distance of your subject from the camera and the focal length of the lens.

 Because the distance of the close-up bottle to the camera was very close, even f-22 was not small enough for the farther-away beer bottle to be completely sharp.

 Subject Distance.
 The closer the subject is to the camera then the smaller the range of things in sharp focus.
 So, when you do close up or macro photography, the DOF is extremely small.

 Understanding DOF is extremely important when considering your photo's composition.